-View and download the October 2012 Jeanne Clery Annual Security Report.
+View and download the October 2014 Jeanne Clery Annual Security Report.

 The Student Right to Know and Campus Security Act of 1990, recently renamed "The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," was enacted by Congress and signed into law in November of 1990.
-In 1992, 1998, 2000, and most recently in 2008, Congress significantly amended the law, expanding the reporting criteria.
+In 1992, 1998, 2000, 2008, and most recently in 2013, Congress significantly amended the law, expanding the reporting criteria.

-In order to comply with provisions of “The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act,” information from the university community and local law enforcement agencies is compiled and published annually by the Department of Police Services.
-As law enforcement professionals tasked with the maintenance of a safe and secure educational environment, it is our responsibility to provide a comprehensive report regarding the campus public safety environment including the incidence of crime.
+In order to comply with provisions of The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, information from the university community and local law enforcement agencies is compiled and published annually by the Department of Police Services.
+As law enforcement professionals tasked with the maintenance of a safe and secure educational environment, it is our responsibility to provide a comprehensive report regarding the campus public safety environment, including the incidence of crime.

-Get a Copy
+Get a copy

-You may pick up a copy of the report in person at the UNLV Police Records & Property Office during normal business hours, have a copy of the report mailed to you through the U.S. Post Office, or download the report.
+You may pick up a copy of the University of Nevada, Las Vegas' Clery Report in person at the UNLV Police Records & Property Office during normal business hours, have a copy of the report mailed to you through the U.S. Post Office, or download the report.